imikushin/rancheros-k8s-vagrant/README.md

 # RancherOS Vagrant

-Quickly checkout RancherOS using Vagrant/Virtualbox.
+Quickly checkout a multi-VM cluster based on RancherOS using Vagrant/Virtualbox.

 ## Getting started
 1.)
 Install dependencies

-* Virtualbox (Tested with 4.3.22)
+* Virtualbox (Tested with 4.3.24)
 * Vagrant (Tested with 1.7.2)

 2.)
 Clone this project